Old Sarum Cathedral

-Old Sarum Cathedral was a Catholic and Norman cathedral at old Salisbury, England, now known as Old Sarum, between 1092 and 1220.
+Old Sarum Cathedral was a Catholic cathedral at old Salisbury, England, now known as Old Sarum, between 1092 and 1220.
 Only its foundations remain, in the north-west quadrant of the circular outer bailey of the site, about 2 mi north of its 13th-century replacement, Salisbury Cathedral.
 The cathedral was the seat of the bishops of Salisbury during the early Norman period and the original source of the Sarum Rite.